 This baked Hot Crab and Artichoke Dip is made with cream cheese and horseradish and is always a hit at parties!

 This HOT crab dip is made with artichokes making it a refreshing twist on the classic ‘spinach artichoke’ dip.
 It is truly a family favorite during the summer time and always disappears quickly!
+This Crab Ceviche with Avocado is also a summer favorite!

 I usually don’t put mayonnaise in my dips so I made this one without mayo.
 Instead, I used a combination of cream cheese, sour cream, lemon juice, mustard and horseradish!
 My husband is NOT a fan of horseradish but when he tasted this dip he said, and I quote, “This is good…Real good… Damn.”
 So maybe he DOES like horseradish after all?
 BUT if you have never tried it, I highly suggest you do because crab and horseradish go together extremely well!